Notfound99k/moonswap-core/contracts/farm/README.md

-## Multi Reward Token Protocal
+## Farm Gig Protocal v2

-stake LpToken, Dig cMoon, and It can mine tokens sponsored by the project party.
+By staking mLpToken in the Farm pool, while obtaining cMoon, you can also mine a variety of tokens sponsored by the project party.

 ### Admin Create Pool